How Often Should You Wash Your Bra? The Expert Guide

 In this expert guide, we’ll walk through how frequently you should wash your bra, what factors affect that frequency, and how smart rotation and care habits can help maintain the shape, elasticity, and support of your favorite intimates.

-Your bra collects sweat, dead skin cells, body oils, lotions, and bacteria every time you wear it.
-Over time, these elements can degrade the fabric, stretch the elastic, and cause odors or skin irritation.
-Proper washing not only keeps your bras looking and smelling fresh but also preserves their performance and fit.
+Bra washing is essential because your bra collects sweat, dead skin cells, body oils, lotions, and bacteria every time you wear it.
+Over time, these elements can make your bra dirty, degrade the fabric, stretch the elastic, and cause odors or skin irritation.
+Proper bra washing not only keeps your bras looking and smelling fresh but also preserves their performance and fit.

-The general expert recommendation is to wash your bra every 3 to 4 wears.
+The general rule for bras washing frequency is to wash your bra every 3 to 4 wears.

-This guideline applies to everyday bras worn under normal conditions, not during exercise or high sweat activities.
+This guideline applies to everyday bras worn under normal conditions, not during exercise or high sweat activities, and different types of bras for various occasions may need slightly different care.
 If you rotate between several bras, each one gets more time to rest and recover, which extends its lifespan and reduces the need for constant washing.

 When to Wash More Frequently